 You also like taking landscape images, don’t you?
 Could you tell us more and show us one of your favourite images?

 This is, in fact, my current area of focus.
 I have recently begun concentrating on building my landscape portfolio, it does take a lot of time and money, but the experiences are invaluable.
 I am currently also looking for collaboration opportunities to jointly host landscape workshops.

 Which destinations have you enjoyed visiting the most so far?

 That’s another really tough question, and coincidentally, also one that I often get asked.
 The answer is entirely subjective and impossible to answer.
-Fortunately, I have yet to travel to a place which I would later regret visiting.
+Fortunately, I have yet to travel to a place that I would later regret visiting.
 Each destination has its charm and unique character, and most importantly, each of them offers a different experience; something meaningful that you can take along with you for the rest of your life.
 I have probably discovered and learned more through travelling than through any other medium.

 Which destinations are on your bucket list?